20 Accounting Careers and Job Types

 Career streams available to fully qualified accountants include auditing, business services, corporate, cost, financial, financial control, forensic, funds, insolvency, management and tax.

-To be an accounts clerk, you don't need a degree.
+The paths to be an accounts clerk don't have to include a degree.
 Accounts clerks are responsible for recording certain types of financial transactions.
 For example, your focus could be on accounts receivable, accounts payable, billing or payroll.
 If you are the firm's sole accounting clerk, you’ll likely work with several transaction types.
 One way to begin your career is to complete a traineeship, probably one year in duration.
 Formal qualification options include a Certificate III in Accounts Administration, Certificate IV in Bookkeeping, or Certificate III in Business Administration.

 Job titles: accounts assistant, accounts clerk, accounts clerk (accounts receivable), accounts clerk/finance officer, accounts payable clerk, administration and accounts clerk, credit controller, data entry/accounts clerk, finance officer, junior accounts clerk, legal accounts clerk, legal accounts manager, legal bookkeeper / accounts clerk / payroll, office / accounts clerk, office administrator / accounts clerk, payroll officer / accounts clerk, receptionist / accounts clerk, senior accounts clerk.